Physical grounds for causal perspectivalism: Abstract

 \section{Abstract}

-In this paper we ground the asymmetry of causal relations in the internal physical states of a special kind of open dissipative physical system, a causal agent.
-A causal agent is an autonomous physical system, maintained far from equilibrium by a low entropy source of energy, with accurate sensors and actuators.
-It has a memory to record sensor measurements and actuator operations.
-It contains a learning system that can access the sensor and actuator records to learn and represent the causal relations.
-We claim that causal relations are relations between the internal sensor and actuator records and the causal concept inherent in these correlations is then inscribed in the physical dynamics of the internal learning machine.
-The existence of contingent internal memory states means each causal agent is in a different physical state.
-We argue that it is in this sense that causal relations are perspectival.
-From the outside, averaging over internal states, the causal agents are identical thermodynamic systems.
+We ground the asymmetry of causal relations in the internal physical states of a special kind of open and irreversible physical system, a causal agent.
+A causal agent is an autonomous physical system, maintained in a steady state, far from thermal equilibrium, with special subsystems: sensors, actuators, and learning machines.
+Using feedback, the learning machine, driven purely by thermodynamic constraints, changes its internal states to learn probabilistic functional relations inherent in correlations between sensor and actuator records.
+We argue that these functional relations just are causal relations learned by the agent, and so such causal relations are simply relations between the internal physical states of a causal agent.
+We show that learning is driven by a thermodynamic principle: the error rate is minimised when the dissipated power is minimised.
+While the internal states of a causal agent are necessarily stochastic, the learned causal relations are shared by all machines with the same hardware embedded in the same environment.
+We argue that this dependence of causal relations on such `hardware' is a novel demonstration of causal perspectivalism.